 Julie T. Oni earned her MFA in dramatic writing from the University of Southern California and her BA in creative writing from Pepperdine University.
 Additionally, she holds a certification in TESOL (Teaching English to Students of Other Languages).
-She has taught English composition and English for English Language Learners at Pepperdine for the past three years.
-Professor Oni is a Los Angeles-based playwright with roots in Nigeria and the U.S., and her research and writing deal with the interactions between cultures, particularly America and Africa.
+As an instructor, she has taught English Composition, Composition for English Language Learners, American Language & Culture, and Dramatic Literature at Pepperdine, and she also serves as the academic advisor for the Black Student Association.
+Professor Oni is a Los Angeles-based playwright with roots in Nigeria and the U.S., and her research and writing most often deal with the interactions between cultures, particularly America and Africa.
 She previously held the position of Associate Chair of Liberal Arts and Sciences at the New York Film Academy in Los Angeles, where she also taught English, literature, and culture.
-As a playwright, Professor Oni has received productions of her work throughout Los Angeles and in Washington D.C.
-She is a two-time semifinalist for Center Theatre Group's Sherwood Award, and is a current member of The Robey Theatre Company's Playwrights Lab.

 - MFA, Dramatic Writing, University of Southern California, 2009

 - “Diaspora.”
 Composition Reader.
 Hawkes Learning.
 Dec.
 2020.

 - “Olo'oruko Mi: Legacy Ponderings of a Nigerian-but-Mostly-American.”
 America.
 In.
 Black.
 Aug.
 2019.